-Concordia helped me purse my passions.
+Concordia helped me pursue my passions.
 Because of the freedom in the curriculum, I was able to explore my love of film across multiple disciplines, and my studies took me outside the classroom to Europe and Africa.
 Faculty, staff and my fellow Cobbers encouraged me to follow my interests and aspire for more.

 Adrianne Philion '11

-Communication (Public Relation) Major; Business Minor
+Communication–Public Relations Major; Business Minor

 Concordia taught me to be a real team player, to know when to ask for help/support, how to strive for the larger goal and to stay organized.
-Here at Walt Disney World we have more than 60,000 cast members, and it takes every one of us to work together to create magic for our guests.

 Heather McDougall '06